Skip to content

 1. Install & bootstrap

-python -m venv .venv
+python3 -m venv .venv

-. .venv/bin/activate
+. .venv/bin/activate # or source .venv/bin/activate

-pip install -e ./fastflowtransform
+pip install fastflowtransform

 fft --help